More new homeowners are rejecting yesterday’s sentiment of owning their own castle and buying investment properties before their own home instead.

-Alternatively, you could consider buying the property as an owner occupied home, live in it for the required period to fulfill the criteria of the first homebuyers grant, and then rent it out.
+Alternatively, you could consider buying the property as an owner-occupied home, live in it for the required period to fulfil the criteria of the first homebuyer's grant, and then rent it out.

 You may even be able to rent out a room during that time to help pay for the mortgage.

 If you’re not sure rentvesting is for you, you’ll need to weigh up all your options.